THE AVONDALE ADVANTAGE

-A project by Auckland Transport and Whau Local Board to replace the renown slippery pavers in Avondale Mainstreet is underway with Stage II set to begin June 2021.
+A project by Auckland Transport and Whau Local Board to replace the renown "slippery pavers" in Avondale Mainstreet is in progress.
+After many delays, Stage II is set to begin in August 2022.
 The work includes upgrades of the street lighting and bike stands.
 Stage III will be completed with the development of the new Community Centre and Library Hub.

 Further to the Messara Report that recommended changes to the horse racing industry in 2018, the Avondale Jockey Club committee has asked members to agree to close the West Auckland Track in 2026.
 While the decision is not cemented, the sale of such a massive piece of local land will undoubtedly impact the local economy.

 No doubt, room will be made for much-needed further housing, but the site would also be suitable for the aquatic and recreation facility promised to West Auckland in Council’s Long Term Plan, for which a suitable space has been sought.

 Further to her comments at the ABA AGM, it is clear Whau Ward Councilor, Tracy Mulholland is keeping this project on the table to ensure it becomes a possibility sooner rather than later.